-Whole body health begins with the gut and everything you eat.
-This is also true for blood sugar regulation.
-While dietary change is important, healthy gut bacteria and the microbiome influence glucose levels as does our PH level.
-Factors like eating processed foods including sugar, antibiotics, chronic stress and aging all throw off the levels of bacteria in our gut and create a more acidic environment in the body.
+Whole-body health begins with the gut and everything you eat, which is also true for blood sugar regulation.
+While dietary change is important, healthy gut bacteria and the microbiome influence glucose levels, as does our PH level.
+Factors like eating processed foods, including sugar, antibiotics, chronic stress, and aging, all throw off bacteria levels in our gut and create a more acidic environment in the body.
 Alkalizing foods and keeping PH levels in the alkaline range assists in cells being able to metabolize glucose, decreasing the risk for insulin resistance.

 While some practitioners recommend eating regularly throughout the day to avoid symptoms associated with low blood sugar, I believe it’s more about quality than frequency or quantity.
-The solution to hanger issn’t just eating more frequently—it’s about understanding what’s happening in the body and working to create more balance.
+The solution to hanger isn’t just eating more frequently—it’s about understanding what’s happening in the body and working to create more balance.

-There is evidence that paleo and ketogenic diets can help heal blood sugar problems including hypoglycemia.
+There is evidence that paleo and ketogenic diets can help heal blood sugar problems, including hypoglycemia.
 Having followed a paleo diet for over fifteen years and helping hundreds of clients break free from sugar and processed foods, I believe this to be true.
-So while this may sound complex, as a health coach I empower women to feel and be their best by breaking it down into do-able steps.
+So while this may sound complex, as a health coach, I empower women to feel and be their best by breaking it down into do-able steps.

-Incorporating these suggestions into your lifestyle is not just about nourishment or lifestyle management.
-It’s about tuning into self, inner wisdom and balance.
+Incorporating these suggestions into your lifestyle is not just about nourishment or lifestyle management; it’s about tuning into self, inner wisdom, and balance.
 After all, health is our greatest wealth.

 Subscribe today for free to receive our weekly update and never miss an article.